 Before this offering, there has been no established public market for our common stock.
-Although our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "RRBI", an active, liquid trading market for our common stock may not develop or be sustained following this offering.
-The initial public offering price for our common stock was determined by negotiations between us, the selling shareholders, and the representatives of the underwriters and may not be indicative of prices that will prevail in the open market following this offering.
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "RRBI," but our application may not be approved.
+Even if approved, however, an active, liquid trading market for our common stock may not develop or be sustained following this offering.
+The initial public offering price for our common stock will be determined by negotiations between us, the selling shareholders, and the representatives of the underwriters and may not be indicative of prices that will prevail in the open market following this offering.
 A public trading market having the desired characteristics of depth, liquidity, and orderliness depends upon the presence in the marketplace and independent decisions of willing buyers and sellers of our common stock.
 These are factors over which we have no control.
 Without an active, liquid trading market for our common stock, shareholders may not be able to sell their shares at volumes, prices, or times desired.
 Moreover, the lack of an established market could have an adverse effect on the value of our common stock.